Supported Data Sources (SSAS - Multidimensional)

 .Net Data Provider for Teradata

-1 ODBC data sources are not supported for multidimensional solutions.
-Although Analysis Services itself will handle the connection, the designers in SQL Server Data Tools used for building data source views, dimensions, and cubes cannot connect to an ODBC data source, even when using MSDASQL driver (.NET driver for ODBC).
-If your business requirements include an ODBC data source, consider building a tabular solution instead.
+* ODBC data sources are not supported for multidimensional solutions.
+Although Analysis Services itself will handle the connection, the designers in SQL Server Data Tools used for building solutions cannot connect to an ODBC data source, even when using the MSDASQL driver.
+If your business requirements include an ODBC data source, consider building a Tabular solution instead.

-5 Some features require a SQL Server relational database that runs on-premises.
-Specifically, writeback and ROLAP storage require that the underlying data source is a SQL Server relational database.
+** Some features require a SQL Server relational database that runs on-premises.
+Specifically, writeback, and ROLAP storage require that the underlying data source is a SQL Server relational database.